stonepros/stone/doc/releases/dumpling.rst

 v0.67 "Dumpling"
 ================

-This is the fourth major release of Ceph, code-named "Dumpling."
+This is the fourth major release of Stone, code-named "Dumpling."
 The headline features for this release include:

 * Multi-site support for radosgw.
-This includes the ability to set up separate "regions" in the same or different Ceph clusters that share a single S3/Swift bucket/container namespace.
+This includes the ability to set up separate "regions" in the same or different Stone clusters that share a single S3/Swift bucket/container namespace.

-* RESTful API endpoint for Ceph cluster administration. ceph-rest-api, a wrapper around ceph_rest_api.py, can be used to start up a test single-threaded HTTP server that provides access to cluster information and administration in very similar ways to the ceph commandline tool.  ceph_rest_api.py can be used as a WSGI application for deployment in a more-capable web server.
-See ceph-rest-api.8 for more.
+* RESTful API endpoint for Stone cluster administration. stone-rest-api, a wrapper around stone_rest_api.py, can be used to start up a test single-threaded HTTP server that provides access to cluster information and administration in very similar ways to the stone commandline tool.  stone_rest_api.py can be used as a WSGI application for deployment in a more-capable web server.
+See stone-rest-api.8 for more.

 * Object namespaces in librados.